How to Watch Trolls World Tour | TV Guide

 Movies Getting Early Digital Releases Due to Coronavirus: Trolls World Tour, Artemis Fowl, and More

-Right now, you can pre-order Trolls World Tour in 4K Ultra HD or HD on FandangoNow and Vudu, but it will also be available to watch on Prime Video, iTunes, and Google Play.
-Below, check out all the ways you can watch.
+Right now, you can rent or buy Trolls World Tour in 4K Ultra HD or HD on Prime Video, Vudu, and more.
+Below, check out all the ways to watch.

 How to Watch on Digital HD ($20)